shiki55/course-registration-system/README.md

 \*  Please change the *passwd* constant to match whatever password is used for your MySQL instance by going to "MySQLConnect.py" and "build_mysql_db.py".
 Other parameters may need to be changed depending on your local MySQL set up.
 - cd into the "src" directory and run the python script "build_mysql_db.py".
 This will create the MySQL database REGIE_db and populate it with pre-existing data which can be found in the file "populate.sql".
 - cd into the src directory and run the python script "build_mongo_db.py".
-This will create the mongodb database password_db and populate it with pre-existing data which can be found in the script "build_mongo_db.py" itself.
+This will create the mongodb database password_db and populate it with pre-existing data which can be found in the script "build_mongo_db.py".
 Mongodb is used to store account passwords.

 ### Dropping all databases (MySQL and MongoDB)
 - cd into the src directory and run "drop_all_db.py"